Abdul-Quader/TestJen/README.md

 •	The pipeline block defines the overall pipeline structure.
 •	The agent any specifies any available Jenkins agent can run the job.
-•	The stages block defines different stages in the pipeline: o	Checkout Code: Fetches code from your Git repository using the git step.
+•	The stages block defines different stages in the pipeline:
+•	Checkout Code: Fetches code from your Git repository using the git step.
-•	In the "Build Docker Image" stage, the docker build command now uses ${BUILD_NUMBER} as part of the image tag.
+•	In the "Build Docker Image" stage, the docker build command now uses "${BUILD_NUMBER}" as part of the image tag.
 This injects the current Jenkins build number into the tag, creating a unique version identifier for each build.
-•	The "Push to ECR" stage retrieves the build version from the ${BUILD_NUMBER} environment variable within a script block.
+•	The "Push to ECR" stage retrieves the build version from the "${BUILD_NUMBER}" environment variable within a script block.
-•	The image is then tagged twice: o	With the build number (my-web-app:${buildVersion}) for internal tracking. o	With the ECR repository URI and build number (<REPOSITORY_URI>:<buildVersion>) for pushing to the ECR repository.
+•	The image is then tagged twice:
+•	With the build number (my-web-app:${buildVersion}) for internal tracking.
+•	With the ECR repository URI and build number (<REPOSITORY_URI>:<buildVersion>) for pushing to the ECR repository.
 •	And, the script pushes the image with the ECR-specific tag to your ECR repository.

 6. Deploying to EC2